 An Opportunity Zone is a community nominated by the state and certified by the Treasury Department as qualifying for this program.
-As of June 14, 2018, the department certified zones in all 50 states, Washington, D.C., and U.S. territories.
-There are approximately 8,700 Opportunity Zones nationwide.

 A Qualified Opportunity Zone Fund is any investment vehicle which is organized as a corporation or a partnership for the purpose of investing in qualified opportunity zone property (other than another qualified opportunity fund) that holds at least 90 percent of its assets in qualified opportunity zone property.

-Qualified Opportunity Zone Property?
+What is a Qualified Opportunity Zone Property?

 To defer a gain, a taxpayer has 180 days from the date of the sale or exchange of appreciated property to invest the realized gain (typically a capital gain) into a Qualified Opportunity Zone Fund.
 The fund then invests in Qualified Opportunity Zone Property.
 The taxpayer may invest the return of principal as well as the recognized capital gain, but only the portion of the investment attributable to the capital gain will be eligible for the exemption from tax on further appreciation of the Opportunity Zone Investment, as explained below.
 The Opportunity Zone program allows for the sale of any appreciated assets, such as stock with a reinvestment of the gain into an Opportunity Zone Fund.
 There is no requirement to invest in a like-kind property to defer the gain.